SiddheshKukade/Google-Summer-of-Code-2023-Work-Product/README.md

- ## 2. The creation of Donations plugin to prove the concept
+ ## 2. Development of Advertisement Feature
   Donation is a feature on `talawa` mobile app that enables organization members to donate to current organization throught credit card.The Donation is also implemented as plugin which makes it accessible in the mobile app only if it is installed by the admin of that organization